atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 “I little thought your proceedings would have been so peremptory !— for had I but once judged your actions would have been of so large an extent, my absence should have given you an utter denial.”

 The prince seeing her patience a little moved, thought to balance his offence, with an humble answer; and replied,

 “Madam,

 Your anger carries such a power, that whatever course it steers, it sits triumphant.—Had I thought my innocent actions would have so soon incurred your displeasure, I would have prevented, by my care, what has happened.”

 [128]

-To this the princess replied, “I now see, that it is my favour, which is the occasion of this disorder -therefore, to avoid the like for the future, you may, as you came, depart, and return when you are sent for.’*
+To this the princess replied, “I now see, that it is my favour, which is the occasion of this disorder -therefore, to avoid the like for the future, you may, as you came, depart, and return when you are sent for."

 “Madam, said the prince, if the demonstrations of my passion has created in you this displeasure, I beseech you impute it to my affection, which was the chief occasion;—and, as a reward for my crime, inflict on me what punishment you think will be equivalent to the offence.”

 The princess blushed at this answer, but, in such a manner, as if love and disdain sat on her cheeks, striving for supremacy: however, considering she had gone
 [129]
 so far, and that the subject whereon she had grounded her anger was so small, she suddenly took her leave, and without farther ceremony left the prince to his private meditations.”